ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 We could use this service to ensure that the data collected on registration and the verification process is not fraudulent.

 Having extra safe guards around these already secure processes will help mitigate high-risk accounts being created and subsequently abused.

+## Preventing Bias

+All of these suggestions use some form of Machine Learning and with this we know your model is only as good as your data.

+We should use tools that allow us to analyse our use of these services and identify any negative biases that could occur and hold ourselves accountable to the highest standards.

 ## Conclusion